Hey there 👋,

 ️🔵 Blue — Saving $20/week for 1 year

-Here we see a scenario where Dollar Cost Averaging has allowed Dan to build up his holdings passively and make a return on his investment.
+Here we see a scenario where Dollar Cost Averaging has allowed to build up a holding passively and make a return on his investment.

-That said, if Dan timed the market perfectly with a one-time investment in Bitcoin in November 2018, he would have fared slightly better.
+That said, if the user timed the market perfectly with a one-time investment in Bitcoin in November 2018, he or she would have fared slightly better.
 However, this might have also required a crystal ball.
 And those are typically hard to find.

 Repeating the same analysis over 18 months shows an even more interesting output.
-Here once again you can see Dan building up his holdings with Dollar Cost Averaging performing significantly better than a one-time investment.
+Here once again you can see the effect of building up holdings with Dollar Cost Averaging performing significantly better than a one-time investment.

 Who uses it?